DhaneshPachipulusu/springboot-hello/READMEtomct.md

 # Create a Tomcat User: good practice to run Tomcat as a dedicated user.
-Create a user for Tomcat: ///
+Create a user for Tomcat server: ///

 sudo useradd -r -m -U -d /opt/tomcat -s /bin/false tomcat
 # Install Tomcat: Download and install Apache Tomcat.
 You can get the latest version from the official Tomcat website.
 For example, if you download and extract Tomcat to /opt/tomcat, the following commands can be used: